 -

-These need to have a registration in the National Revenues Agency and apply the AML-CTF measures under the law.
+These providers need to have a registration in the National Revenues Agency and apply the AML-CTF measures under the law.

 Both the entities that are not regulated under MiCA and the MiCA regulated entities apply all key AML-CTF requirements, including KYC measures to prevent anti-money laundering along with the full catalogue of the AML measures, such a customer and transaction risk assessment and management, recording and safekeeping data and reporting to the competent authorities – the Financial Intelligence Directorate with the State Agency National Security, which the national Financial Intelligence Unit, as well as the law enforcement authorities in specific cases.